Lyn Paul website 'Then' logo. Lyn Paul website banner.

 In London on 12th December the Balcombe Street siege ends peacefully when four IRA gunmen, who had been holding hostage a middle aged couple, surrender to police.

-Following the Liberal-Country Party's landslide victory in the Australian general election, Malcolm Fraser takes over from Gough Whitlam as Prime Minister.
-Political rival Bob Hawke describes him as "the cutlery man of Australian politics.
+Following the Liberal-Country Party's landslide victory in the Australian general election held on 13th December, Malcolm Fraser takes over from Gough Whitlam as Prime Minister.
+Political rival Bob Hawke describes Fraser as "the cutlery man of Australian politics.
 He was born with a silver spoon in his mouth, speaks with a forked tongue, and knifes his colleagues in the back."

 On 31st December the International Monetary Fund (IMF) approves the UK's application for loans totaling £975 million.